ellemouton/website/content/posts/ark-part-1.md

 time are slim, and nothing about the protocol requires it.

-Zooming in on the tree itself: every output in it is a plain dust output paying to the operator's connector key, P_oc.
+Zooming in on the tree itself: every output in it is a plain dust output paying to the operator's key, <code>P<sub>o</sub></code>.
 That is the whole script.
 There is no sweep path and no timelock, because there is nothing here to protect against.
 The operator owns every output in this tree, from the root all the way down to the leaves, so there is nobody to race and nothing to reclaim.

 ![](/ark/connector-tree.png#center)

+The amounts are worth a word too.
+A connector carries no real value.
+Its only job is to be the second input of a forfeit transaction so that the forfeit is worthless until the batch transaction is on-chain.
+So each leaf is a dust output, the smallest amount the network will relay.
+Every node above the leaves then has to carry enough to fund all the connectors underneath it, which is why the parent of four connectors holds four times dust.
+The operator funds all of this out of the batch transaction, so a connector tree costs it a small, fixed amount per forfeit.

 Notice too that the connector tree does not have to use the same radix as the VTXT.
 The two trees are built for different reasons and sized by different things,